Informed POMDP: Leveraging Additional Information in Model-Based RL: Experiments

 \subsection{Velocity Control}

-In the Velocity Control environments, we consider the standard DeepMind Control task \citep{tassa2018deepmind} where only the joints velocities are available as observations, and not their absolute positions, which is a standard benchmark in partially observable RL literature \citep{han2019variational, lee2020stochastic, warrington2021robust}.
-For these environments, we consider the complete state (including the positions) to be available as additional information.
+In the Velocity Control environments, we consider the standard DeepMind Control tasks \citep{tassa2018deepmind}, where only the joints velocities are available as observations and not their absolute positions, which is a standard benchmark in the partially observable RL literature \citep{han2019variational, lee2020stochastic}.
+These environments consists of controlling different multi-joints robots to achieve several tasks.
+We consider the absolute positions to be available at training time along with the velocities, which results in a Markovian information $i = s$.

-\autoref{fig:proprioception} shows that the speed of convergence and the performance of the policies is greatly improved in this benchmark, for nearly all of the considered games.
-Moreover, the final non-discounted returns are given in \autoref{tab:proprioception}, and show that the policies obtained after one million time steps are generally better when considering additional information.
+\autoref{fig:velocity} shows that the convergence speed of the policies is improved in this benchmark, for nearly all of the considered games.
+Moreover, the final returns are given in \autoref{tab:velocity} in \autoref{app:table}, and show that policies obtained after one million time steps are better in 13 out of 18 environments when considering additional information.